- Equal Care: how the EU promotes a gender-equal divison of care work

 - Observatory's new publications on the right to abortion in Europe

-- Proposal for a directive on combating violence against women and domestic violence
+- Negotiations on the directive on combating violence against women and domestic violence

-Please note that both issues are only published in German.
+Please note that the special edition of the EU-Monitoring is only published in German.

 Stronger together: democracy and gender equality in Europe